Hongyabright/PatternAnalysis-2024/README.md

 ```bash
 cd path/to/Flask
 ```

 ### Step Three: Run the Application
+To start the Flask server, run the command below:

 ```bash
 python app.py
 ```

-### Step Three: Access the Application
+### Step Four: Access the Application
-After running the above command, you will see a URL, typically something like http://127.0.0.1:5000/.
+After running the above command, you will see a URL, typically something like `http://127.0.0.1:5000/`.
 Click on the link or enter it in your browser to access NutriHive.

 ## Data Dependencies
 This section provides information on all the data required by the project, including data sources and storage locations.

 ### Data